-1. We have fulfilled our responsibilities, as set out in the terms of the audit engagement letter dated [insert date of engagement letter], for the preparation and fair presentation of the financial statements, including accompanying notes, in accordance with U.S. generally accepted accounting principles (U.S. GAAP), issued by [name of standard setter, such as Federal Accounting Standards Advisory Board or Financial Accounting Standards Board].
-The financial statements are fairly presented in accordance with U.S. GAAP.
-[If there are departures from generally accepted accounting principles, this statement should be modified to disclose all known instances of departure.]
+We have fulfilled our responsibilities, as set out in the terms of the audit engagement letter dated [insert date of engagement letter], for the preparation and fair presentation of the financial statements, including related notes, in accordance with U.S. generally accepted accounting principles (U.S. GAAP), issued by [name of standard setter, such as Federal Accounting Standards Advisory Board or Financial Accounting Standards Board].